nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 [status attribution](https://gitlab.com/gitlab-org/gitlab-ce/issues/39640).

 NOTE: **Note:**
-"Bridge" jobs do not support every configuration entry that a user can use in the case of regular jobs.
-"Bridge" jobs will not to be picked by a Runner, thus there is no point in adding support for `script`, for example.
+Bridge jobs do not support every configuration entry that a user can use in the case of regular jobs.
+Bridge jobs will not to be picked by a Runner, thus there is no point in adding support for `script`, for example.
 If a user tries to use unsupported configuration syntax, YAML validation will fail upon pipeline creation.